mtangler/rum/README.md

 ## Rum - Android Apps Framework

-Develope android apps rapidly while drinking rum, This framework will take care of most of the things for you Wrapper classes around third party API can be changed to suit your taste.
+Develope android apps rapidly with Rum - my own little android skelton, This framework will take care of most of the things for you
+Wrapper classes around third party API can be changed to suit your taste.
 Enjoy !